meldridge/meldridge.github.io/posts/_posts/2019-08-18-How-to-pass-the-OSCP.md

 gobuster -u http://$IP -w /usr/share/seclists/Discovery/Web_Content/common.txt
 ```

-if nothing, find more web word lists.
+If nothing, try more web word lists.

 *Browse the site* but keep an eye on the burp window / source code / cookies etc.